Marlon McCree: San Diego Chargers

 On March 11, 2006, the San Diego Chargers signed McCree to a five-year deal through 2010.

 McCree's tenure with the Chargers was defined by losing a fumble.
-During a January 14, 2007, playoff game against the New England Patriots, McCree had a critical fourth quarter interception with the Chargers leading, 21–13.
-However, while tackling McCree following the interception, Patriots wide receiver Troy Brown managed to strip the ball away from him.
-Reche Caldwell would recover for the Patriots.
+During a playoff game against the New England Patriots on January 14, 2007, McCree had a critical fourth quarter interception with the Chargers leading, 21–13.
+However, while tackling McCree following the interception, Patriots wide receiver Troy Brown managed to strip the ball away from him that Reche Caldwell would recover for the Patriots.
 San Diego's defense was unable to stop New England on the drive that followed, and the Patriots scored a touchdown and a two-point conversion to tie the game at 21.
 The Patriots eventually won, 24–21.

 “Anytime I get the ball I am going to try and score regardless," said McCree.
 "Troy Brown stripped it.
 He made a great play, and I was trying to make a big play.
 (In) hindsight I don't regret it because I would never try and just go down on the (ground).
 I want to score.”

 The following season, almost a year to the day, McCree would exact a measure of redemption.
 On January 13, 2008, late in the fourth quarter of a playoff game against the Indianapolis Colts, Peyton Manning was driving Indy toward what appeared to be a go-ahead score.
 But on third down and five, McCree delivered a vicious hit on Indianapolis wide receiver Reggie Wayne, knocking Wayne out of the game and forcing the Colts to use their final timeout.
 "As an emphatic hush fell over the crowd," wrote Jim McCabe in the Boston Globe, "the reality of the situation sank in, thanks to McCree's superb play.
 It was now fourth and 5 and Manning was without any timeouts or either of his prized wideouts, Marvin Harrison having left the game with a sore knee and Wayne having been shown the sideline courtesy of McCree's hit...When on the following snap Manning delivered his third straight incompletion, McCree could celebrate along with his teammates.
 This time, he had performed with textbook precision with a playoff game hinging on his split-second thinking."

 McCree and the Chargers would advance to the AFC Championship game, where they would lose a rematch with the Patriots.

-On February 28, 2008 the Chargers released McCree to allow more playing time for the younger safety, Eric Weddle.
+On February 28, 2008, the Chargers released McCree to allow more playing time for the younger safety, Eric Weddle.